Boeing 737 MAX could take off Monday for commercial survival

 In March, credit ratings agency S&P downgraded its rating for Boeing to BBB from A-, moving it into a speculative category.

-The additional modifications required by foreign aviation authorities could add substantial costs to the MAX program.
-They could also slow the increase in deliveries that Boeing would need to rebuild its cash flow.
+Additional modifications expected to be required by foreign aviation authorities could also add substantial costs to the MAX program.